MicrosoftDocs/power-platform/power-platform/alm/managed-properties-alm.md

 ---
-title: "View and edit managed properties in Power Platform solutions"
+title: "View and edit managed properties in solutions"
-description: "Learn how to view and edit managed properties in Power Platform solutions when implementing application lifecycle management (ALM)."
+description: "Learn how to view and edit managed properties in solutions when implementing application lifecycle management (ALM)."
 keywords:
 author: Mattp123
 ms.author: matp